deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 <img src="../assets/blog/2024-05-create-profile.jpg" style="width:200px; float:right; clear:both; margin-left:.5em; margin-bottom:.2em;" />

-Big milestone in our 6+ years long project history: you can now start chatting without a pre-existing e-mail address.
+Big milestone in our 6+ years long project history:
+With the rolling 1.46 app releases you can start chatting without a pre-existing e-mail address.
 Just provide a name and then tap "Agree and continue" to create a chat profile using the [default chatmail server](https://nine.testrun.org/privacy.html) or visit other [chatmail servers](/chatmail) and tap the invite on their home page.

-Creating a profile takes only a few seconds without any annoying question ... but what then?
+Great.
+So creating a profile takes now only a few seconds but what then?

 ## Maybe try out chatting with some bots?

 Once Delta Chat is installed,
-you can tap [this "Public Bots" link](https://i.delta.chat/#9AF055DB87EC48A1C009B6CA55E3712A6F7D346F&a=botsindex%40nine.testrun.org&n=Public%20Bots&i=QpBSronexvP&s=nAfQ0q_JomN) which will send you a little web app so you can navigate some existing bots.
+you can tap [this "Public Bots" link](https://i.delta.chat/#9AF055DB87EC48A1C009B6CA55E3712A6F7D346F&a=botsindex%40nine.testrun.org&n=Public%20Bots&i=QpBSronexvP&s=nAfQ0q_JomN) which will send you a little web app to view and select some existing bots.

 ## Or join a secure chat with a human fellow?